 The pharmacy uses appropriate equipment and facilities to provide its services.
 It keeps these clean and tidy.
-The pharmacy uses its equipment in a way that protects people's private information.
+The pharmacy uses its equipment in a way that protects people's confidential information.

-The pharmacy had crown-stamped measures available to measure liquids, with several marked for the use of CDs only.
+The pharmacy had crown-stamped measures available to measure liquids, with one marked for the use of CDs only.
 A range of clean tablet and capsule counters were present, with a separate triangle reserved for cytotoxics.
-All equipment, including the dispensary fridge, was in good working order and PAT test stickers were visible.
-The dispensary sink was clean and in good working order.
+All equipment, including the dispensary fridge, was in good working order.
+The dispensary sink was clean.